 BC CIIC brings together co-ops and other groups from across BC to build a movement for local ethical investing that benefits rural and urban local communities.

 Members are involved in raising capital in their own communities to invest in local businesses and projects that provide a financial return to their members while also creating social, economic and environmental impacts for local communities.
-Projects being supported include: Renewal energy, affordable housing, sustainable agriculture and food; waste recovery and recycling, social and training enterprises, locally owned businesses, sustainable community economic development.
+Projects being supported include: Renewable energy, affordable housing, sustainable agriculture and food; waste recovery and recycling, social and training enterprises, locally owned businesses, sustainable community economic development.

 All of our members are trying to build sustainable and diversified local economies.
 We believe in buying local and investing locally for the future resilience of our communities.
 We would like to repatriate some of the $4.5 B in investments by BC residents each year that go into stocks, shares and mutual funds outside of our province into local investing for community benefit.